IBM/dbb/Templates/GitHubActionsPipeline/README.md

 ## Overview & capabilities

-This pipeline template is implementing the [Git branching model for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/branching/git-branching-model-for-mainframe-dev/) within a GitHub Actions context.
+This pipeline template is implementing the [Git branching model for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/branching/git-branching-model-for-mainframe-dev) within a GitHub Actions context.

-It leverages the [Common Backend scripts](https://github.com/IBM/dbb/blob/main/Templates/Common-Backend-Scripts/README.md) to implement the Setup, Build, Packaging, and Deployment stages.
+It leverages the [Common Backend scripts](https://github.com/IBM/dbb/blob/main/Templates/Common-Backend-Scripts/README.md) to implement the Setup, Build, Packaging, Deployment, and Cleanup stages.

 The pipeline implements the following stages: